 There is a fee involved in registration and you must renew your registration every ten years.
 Even if registered, an unused trademark can be removed from the register via someone else seeking to use it.

-Trademarks and copyrights differ in terms of what they protect and how ownership and ownership rights are established and each has its distinct forms of protection under Intellectual Property law.
+Trademarks and copyrights differ not only in terms of what they protect and how ownership and ownership rights are established but also in how infringement is determined.

 Defending copyright vs trademark infringement is handled differently.
 This is largely down to the fact that copyright has no formal registration process, whereas trademarks do.
 This can present some more unique challenges for those asserting their copyright rights.